 Interleaving completely different things is not terribly helpful (Hausman & Kornell, 2014).

-Interleaving studying: interleaved practice in learning
+Studying: interleaved practice in learning

 For students, the best way to think about interleaving is as like “high altitude training for the mind”.